• Homeright arrow

 Use Objects When:

-• You need to store data as properties of an entity.
+• You need to store data as an entity's property.

 • You want to use descriptive keys to identify each piece of data.